sushmanthreddy/sushmanthreddy/README.md

 * Working on different datasets on kaggle and problem solving from codeforces

-* Working on Earthquake induced landslides, trying to make a machine learning model, which predicts realtime induced landslides.
+* 🔭 Currently  Working on Earthquake induced landslides, trying to make a machine learning model, which predicts realtime induced landslides.

 <br>